Human rights in Mauritania: Freedom of religion

 The constitution, statutes, and policies of Mauritania restrict religious freedom.
 The 1991 Constitution defines the country as an Islamic republic and recognizes Islam as the sole religion of its citizens and the state.

 Because of this stance, all non-Muslims are prohibited from being citizens of the country.
 Persons who convert from Islam lose their citizenship.
 Article 306 of the Penal Code outlaws apostasy.
 It states that any Muslim found guilty of the crime will be given the opportunity to repent within three days and if the person does not repent, the individual will be sentenced to death and the person's property will be confiscated by the Treasury.

 The government and citizenry consider Islam to be the essential cohesive element unifying the various ethnic groups in the country.
 There is a cabinet-level Ministry of Islamic Affairs and Traditional Education tasked with enacting and communicating fatwas, fighting religious extremism, promoting research in Islamic studies, organizing the pilgrimage and the Umrah, and monitoring mosques.
 The High Council of Islam, consisting of six imams, advises the government on conformance of legislation to Islamic precepts.

 There were no reports of abuses of religious freedom in 2011.
 In an effort to curtail radical extremism, the government collaborated with independent religious organizations on various round tables focused on moderation in Islam.

 There were no reports in 2011 of societal abuses or discrimination based on religious affiliation, belief, or practice; however, international organizations active among Christians reported that persons who participated in Christian gatherings were ostracized by their families and neighbors.

 The government prohibits the printing and distribution of non-Islamic religious materials, although possession of these materials is legal.
 Although there is no specific legal prohibition against proselytizing by non-Muslims, in practice the government prohibits such activity through the broad interpretation of Article 5 of the constitution that states, "Islam shall be the religion of the people and of the State."
-There is an unofficial government requirement that restricts non-Muslims to holding worship services only in the few Christian churches in the country.
+There is an unofficial government requirement that restricts non-Muslims from holding worship services only in the few Christian churches in the country.
 The government requires that religious groups receive official authorization before they can meet, even in private homes.
 In practice, officials did not always enforce this requirement in 2011.

 The government does not register religious groups; however, nongovernmental organizations (NGOs), including humanitarian and development NGOs affiliated with religious groups, must register with the Ministry of the Interior.
-NGOs must agree to refrain from proselytizing or otherwise promoting any religion other than Islam.
+New laws in 2021 make it easier for faith-based NGOs to register and operate, but they are not allowed to proselytize or promote non-Islamic religions.

 Mohamed Cheikh Ould Mkhaitir, a blogger, was arrested in 2014 for apostasy and subsequently sentenced to death.
-He remains on death row, as the Supreme Court upheld his sentence and sent the case back to a lower court.
+He remained on death row for several years, as the Supreme Court upheld his sentence and sent the case back to a lower court.
+Mkhaitir was eventually released from prison in 2019, after which he left Mauritania to begin a new life in France.